MicrosoftDocs/power-automate-docs/articles/sap-integration/env-variables-connection-refs.md

 ---
 title: Create an environment variable with SAP connection parameters (preview)
-description: Define an environment variable in Power Apps that contains all of your SAP system information, then reuse it in your SAP flow actions.
+description: Define an environment variable in Power Apps that contains all of your SAP system information, then reuse it in your SAP flow actions
+author: jongilman88
+contributors:
-author: EllenWehrle
+- EllenWehrle
+- galitskyd
+- microsoft-dustin
+- ryanb58
+- scottwoodallmsft
+- Wrighttyler
+ms.author: jongilman
+ms.reviewer: ellenwehrle
-ms.subservice: cloud-flow
+ms.subservice: power-automate-connections
-ms.topic: article
+ms.topic: how-to
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.date: 11/01/2022
-ms.author: ellenwehrle
-ms.reviewer: ellenwehrle
-search.app: Flow
-search.audienceType:
-  - flowmaker
-  - administrator
-  - enduser

 ---
 # Create an environment variable with SAP connection parameters (preview)